MapcreatorIO/illustrator-scripts/README.md

 # FixTextPath
-Repo to host the script for fixing text on paths when opening an svg in Adobe Illustrator

-Installation:
+Adobe Illustrator does not support TextOnPath for SVGs at the moment.
+While they are picking up this issue, this script fixes TextOnPath when opening SVGs.

+How to install it:
+Copy to the script to the adobe directory on your PC.

 ### Windows:
-copy the script to the Presets\en_US\Scripts subfolder of the adobe installation folder (you probably have to rename it to jsx to work)
+C:\Program Files\Adobe\Adobe Illustrator CC 2019\Presets\en_US\Scripts

 ### Mac:
-Navigate to Applications/Adobe Illustrator CC/Presets/en_GB/Scripts
+Applications/Adobe Illustrator CC/Presets/en_GB/Scripts
-and copy the .js or .jsx files there.

 The file path may differ depending on your version of Illustrator (could be CS6 instead of CC, for example), and also your language (could be ja_JP instead of en_GB, for example).
+You might need to rename it to jsx to make it work.